Dublin tramways: Formation

-In 1878, the DSDTC was acquired by the Imperial Tramways Company, who in 1893 secured an Act of Parliament allowing them to purchase the BKT, and to use electrical and mechanical power.
+In 1878, the DSDTC was acquired by the Imperial Tramways Company, who secured the Dublin Southern District Tramways Act 1893 (56 & 57 Vict. c. ccxx) allowing them to purchase the BKT, and to use electrical and mechanical power.
 In mid-1896, the combined operation of these two companies, including the recently acquired legal authority to use electricity, was sold to the British Thomson-Houston Company, which almost immediately in turn sold it to the DUTC.

 Electrification and peak operation

 Discussions towards electrification began in the late 1890s, but this was opposed by Dublin Corporation, among others.
 An American panel also opposed the overhead line in densely populated areas.

 The Dublin United Tramways Company, with the acquisition of the Dublin Southern Tramways, which had earlier the same year started the first electrical tram line in Ireland, reversed long-standing policy favouring horse-drawn trams, and, having reorganised as the Dublin United Tramways Company (1896) Ltd., proceeded with a rapid electrification.
 As part of a deal with Dublin Corporation, the DUTC agreed to pay them £500 per route mile for 40 years and a minimum of £10,000 per year when the system was fully electrified.
 Also included as part of the deal, the DUTC agreed not to charge more than one penny from the Pillar to any city boundary less than 1.5 mi away.

-By January 1901, the entire city system, which covered about 60 mi to 66 mi, was electrified and the system has 280 trams, including a special Directors tram that was used by William Martin Murphy among others to inspect the system.
+By January 1901, the entire city system, which covered about 60 mi to 66 mi, was electrified and the system has 280 trams, including a special directors' tram that was used by William Martin Murphy among others to inspect the system.
 In 1911 the system had 330 trams.

-At its peak, the system was known as technically innovative, and was described in 1904 as "one of the most impressive in the world", so that representatives of other cities from around the world came to inspect it and its electric operation.
+At its peak, the system was known as technically innovative and was described in 1904 as "one of the most impressive in the world", so that representatives of other cities from around the world came to inspect it and its electric operation.